nextsimhub/nextsimdg/docs/installation.rst

    hard to give an accurate measurement but the idea is to be patient.
 This only needs to be done once however, and then it can be loaded in seconds whenever you need it.

 To use the installed dependencies, you will need to load them first.
-This can be done using:
+If you are in the same bash session as the install they will be already loaded, but in future you can use the following command to activate the environment.

 .. code::

    spack env activate nextsim

+To unload an environment you can use the handy (and very fun) alias of ``despacktivate``.
 For more information on using ``spack`` environments please see `using environments
 <https://spack.readthedocs.io/en/latest/environments.html#using-environments>`_.

 Building the code